cmoesgaard/curl/docs/MANUAL.md

 Curl allows the user to set the transfer speed conditions that must be met to let the transfer keep going.
-By using the switch `-y` and `-Y` you can make curl abort transfers if the transfer speed is below the specified lowest limit for a specified time.
+By using the switch `-y` and `-Y` you can make carl abort transfers if the transfer speed is below the specified lowest limit for a specified time.

-To have curl abort the download if the speed is slower than 3000 bytes per second for 1 minute, run:
+To have carl abort the download if the speed is slower than 3000 bytes per second for 1 minute, run:

-    curl -Y 3000 -y 60 www.far-away-site.com
+    carl -Y 3000 -y 60 www.far-away-site.com

 This can very well be used in combination with the overall time limit, so that the above operation must be completed in whole within 30 minutes:

-    curl -m 1800 -Y 3000 -y 60 www.far-away-site.com
+    carl -m 1800 -Y 3000 -y 60 www.far-away-site.com

-Forcing curl not to transfer data faster than a given rate is also possible, which might be useful if you're using a limited bandwidth connection and you don't want your transfer to use all of it (sometimes referred to as "bandwidth throttle").
+Forcing carl not to transfer data faster than a given rate is also possible, which might be useful if you're using a limited bandwidth connection and you don't want your transfer to use all of it (sometimes referred to as "bandwidth throttle").

-Make curl transfer data no faster than 10 kilobytes per second:
+Make carl transfer data no faster than 10 kilobytes per second:

-    curl --limit-rate 10K www.far-away-site.com
+    carl --limit-rate 10K www.far-away-site.com

 or

-    curl --limit-rate 10240 www.far-away-site.com
+    carl --limit-rate 10240 www.far-away-site.com

-Or prevent curl from uploading data faster than 1 megabyte per second:
+Or prevent carl from uploading data faster than 1 megabyte per second:

-    curl -T upload --limit-rate 1M ftp://uploadshereplease.com
+    carl -T upload --limit-rate 1M ftp://uploadshereplease.com

 When using the `--limit-rate` option, the transfer rate is regulated on a per-second basis, which will cause the total transfer speed to become lower